Kandake: Ethiopian legend

 Claims that twenty-one queens ruled Ethiopia as sole regents until 9th century CE are found in Ethiopian oral traditions and chronicled king lists, but are not verified in inscriptions or contemporary records from Aksumite or pre-Aksumite period.

-According to historians, conquest of Meroë by King Ezana in 4th century CE may have inspired later political fictions, in which Axumite rulers retroactively claimed connections to Kushite traditions.
-This included adoption of Greek term “Aithiops” (Αἰθίοψ), a classical translation of "Cush" (כּוּשׁ) from Hebrew Bible, originally used by Greco-Roman writers to describe the Kingdom of Kush and people of Nubia, whose civilization predated rise of Axum by nearly two millennia.
+According to historians, the conquest of Meroë by King Ezana in the 4th century CE may have inspired later political fictions, in which Axumite rulers retroactively claimed connections to Kushite traditions.
+This included adoption of the Greek term “Aithiops” (Αἰθίοψ), a classical translation of "Cush" (כּוּשׁ) from the Hebrew Bible, originally used by Greco-Roman writers to describe the Kingdom of Kush and people of Nubia, whose civilization predated the rise of Axum by nearly two millennia.
 This cultural absorption helped shape Solomonic legitimacy and Ethiopian court ideology in the medieval period.